Write Without Limits: Memoir

 Daily “Write What You Don’t Know” workshops designed to unlock creative flow and build emotional connection with readers

-Personalized editorial feedback from Allegra Huston on up to 25 pages of your current writing project (submitted in advance)
+Personalized editorial feedback from Allegra on up to 25 pages of your current writing project (submitted in advance)

 New insights, new energy, and a supportive writing community you’ll stay connected to long after the week ends